plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 What other factors, if any, might explain disproportionalities between groups that we think should be treated proportionally?

-The short answer is culture.[^2]
+The short answer is culture.

-    "Culture can and does alter our brains, hormones, and anatomy, along with our perceptions, motivations, personalities,
-    emotions, and many other aspects of our minds."
+"Culture can and does alter our brains, hormones, and anatomy, along with our perceptions, motivations, personalities, emotions, and many other aspects of our minds." [^2]

 But isn't blaming 'culture', in this context, just another excuse for racism?
 Well of course it _could_ be, but is it?
 (If you're intent on